 Frequently Asked Questions

-- What are the different parts of Medicare and what does each part cover?
+- What are the parts of Medicare and what types of services are covered by each?

-- What are the various Medicare rural provider types?
+- What are the common Medicare rural provider types?

 - How many rural Medicare beneficiaries have enrolled in Medicare Advantage?

-What are the different parts of Medicare and what does each part cover?
+What are the parts of Medicare and what types of services are covered by each?